Population Estimates for Missouri and Across the U.S.

 the site at www.netmigration.wisc.edu .

 - For information regarding projections (estimating the future) of the population for Missouri and the U.S. see our population projections web page.
-National and State Level Projections are available from the Census Bureau.
+National (but no longer State) Level Projections are available from the Census Bureau.
+The Cooper Center at the U of Virginia now offers

 - An alternative set of state and county level estimates by age (single years), race, sex and hispanic origin that